fdufnews/NetRadio/README.md

         Redrawn skin in 480x320

-        Added time and date dislay (there is room for it so...)
+        Added time and date display (there is room for it so...)

 To be done in order of importance :